Is Molly Dangerous? Mapping Out the Dangers of This Club Drug

 • Appetite suppressant

-Tingling and dilated pupils and blurred vision are also common side effects.
+Tingling sensation, dilated pupils and blurred vision are also common side effects as well as dental problems.
 When taken with other drugs, such as prescription medicine, synthetic cathinones (bath salts), cocaine, or marijuana, the risk of prolonged side effects increases significantly.
+MDMA use can also lead to dangerous reactions when mixed with other substances and long-term health consequences.

 In addition to the short-term risks posed by taking Molly, long-term risks are associated including: